 The Sentinel power supply is designed to provide reliable operation.
-It is comprised of an A.C. to D.C. power supply to rectify and regulate A.C. line power to supply the Sentinel circuitry, 5 volts; radio circuitry, 15 volts; and battery charger, 14.2 volts.
-A fuse is placed in series with the A.C. power line to the power transformer for protection.
-Replace with a 1/4 ampere fast blow.
-The power supply will not operate the unit without the battery connected for most radio options.
+It is comprised of an A.C. to D.C. power supply to rectify and regulate A.C. line power to supply the Sentinel circuitry, radio circuitry, and battery charger.
+A thermistor is placed in series with the A.C. power line to the power transformer for protection.
+When there is an A.C. power overload, the thermistor reduces power to the transformer and the A.C. overload light comes on.
+To turn off the A.C. power cord and wait a few minutes.
+If the A.C. overload light comes on again, there is a power supply problem.
+Send the unit to the factory for repair.
+For some radio options the power supply will not operate the unit properly without the battery connected.